nuts-foundation/nuts-specification/rfc/rfc004-verifiable-transactional-graph.md

 Processing the DAG can be seen as planning tasks required for construction: some tasks can happen in parallel \(laying floors and installing electricity\), some tasks must happen sequentially \(foundation must be poured before building the walls\).
 This is the same for transactions on the DAG: transactions on a branch MUST be processed sequentially but processing order of parallel branches is unspecified, and before processing a merging transaction all **prevs** \(branches\) must have been processed.

 An algorithm that COULD be used is _Breadth-First-Search_.
-However with branches with more than 1 transaction this algorithm processes the merging transaction before all preceding transactions were processed.
-This CAN be solved by adding an extra check that skips the transaction when not all previous transactions have been processed.
-When the before unprocessed previous transaction is processed the merging transaction will be re-added to the queue for processing.
+However, with branches with more than 1 transaction this algorithm processes the merging transaction before all preceding transactions were processed.
+This CAN be solved by adding an extra check that doesn't process a transaction which's previous transactions haven't all been processed.
+When all the merge transaction's previous transactions have been processed, it will be re-added to the queue for processing.
 The pseudo code for this algorithm looks as follows:

 ```text
 given FIFO queue